Patient Protection and Affordable Care Act & State Insurance Regulation,

 Manager, Health Policy & Legislation

-Some of the health insurance Consumer Oriented and Operated Plans (CO-OPs), created under the auspices of the Affordable Care Act (ACA), are struggling.
+Nineteen of the original 23 health insurance Consumer Oriented and Operated Plans (CO-OPs), created under the auspices of the Affordable Care Act (ACA), have closed.
 The ACA created health CO-OPs to help create new, private non-profit health issuers set up through the Exchanges.
 The goal of the CO-OPs is to provide affordable health insurance to their members and increase competition and choice in the marketplace.
 CO-OPs must be licensed as issuers in each state in which they operate and are subject to state laws and regulations that apply to all similarly situated issuers.

 There is no single reason the CO-OPs have been unsuccessful.
 However, one factor is that CO-OPs were new companies taking on unknown risk pools and operating in a very competitive marketplace.
 Other factors include; risk corridor payments were far less than expected; the enrollment was higher or lower than expected in some states; and some CO-OPs had to rend administrative services.

 State insurance regulators have formed a CO-OP Solvency & Receivership (B) Subgroup to provide a forum for state regulators to discuss and share information on the status of the CO-OPs created under the ACA.
 The Subgroup meets in regulator-to-regulator sessions pursuant to the NAIC Open Meetings Policy #3, because it is a discussion of specific companies or entities.

 Section 1322 of the Affordable Care Act legislation implements the Consumer Operated and Oriented Plan system.
 CO-OPs were originally proposed as an alternative when the original public plan option was discarded during the health care reform debate back in 2009.